MaybeThisIsRu/open-jamstack-comments/README.md

 ### Environment Variables

 - `NETLIFY_PAT` - personal access token for Netlify API
+- `NETLIFY_API_ID` - API ID from the Settings page.
+This is the Site ID.
 - `APPROVED_COMMENTS_FORM_ID` - form ID of the form where approved submissions are moved
 - `SENDGRID_API_KEY` - key received from Sendgrid